- Industry trends in digital banking

 What is digital banking, and how does it work?

-Consumer need for a more efficient means to access banking records and execute financial transactions outside local branches prompted the development of “digital banking.”
 Customers can use a digital platform to get banking products and services through digital banking.
 Digital banking entails digitizing all banking processes and replacing the bank’s physical presence.
 The new concept only uses an online presence, removing the need for customers to visit a bank branch.
+Most digital banking services can be provided by websites or mobile applications.

-Digital banking refers to digitizing all aspects of banking, from the front end to the back end.
-Usually, e-banking uses artificial intelligence to automate back-end activities, including administrative work and data processing, relieving personnel of the burden of completing daily tasks.
+In terms of software development, digital banking refers to digitizing all aspects of digital platforms, from the front end to the back end.
+Usually, e-banking uses additional tools, such as machine learning and artificial intelligence, in order to automate back-end activities, administrative work, data processing, security features, and data protection measures, relieving a significant part of the personnel of the burden of completing daily tasks.

 Digital transformation in the banking industry

-The lockdown has highlighted the banking and finance industry’s urgent need for digitization and custom software development.
+The COVID-19 pandemic has highlighted the banking and finance industry’s urgent need for digitization and custom software development.
 Even though most banks worldwide were gradually implementing systems, the pandemic showed their inability to serve customers in moments of need.

 The development of digital banking is transforming the landscape of traditional retail banking.
 Improved self-service capabilities, speedier account opening, more secure transactions, and greater transactional accessibility contribute to a better client experience.

-Retrospective of the pandemic’s impact on the digital banking
+Retrospective of the pandemic’s impact on digital banking

 Digital transformations are now happening faster than ever.
 The lockdowns drove banks to expand their digitization efforts to stay competitive.
-The coronavirus pandemic has posed unprecedented challenges to the status quo, according to BDO’s “2021 Financial Services Digital Transformation Survey,” which surveyed 100 executives at banks and other financial institutions in the US in July 2021.
+The coronavirus pandemic has posed unprecedented challenges to the status quo, according to BDO’s “2021 Financial Services Digital Transformation Survey,” which surveyed 100 executives at banks and other financial institutions in the US.
 According to the survey, most banks have developed digital transformation strategies, and almost half have sped up existing digitization plans.

 In a report released in September 2021, the European Banking Authority states that the use of digital platforms to connect customers and financial organizations is rapidly increasing.
 Platformization offers both EU consumers and banks a range of benefits.
 Some of these opportunities are related to the fact that most banks’ IT systems are obsolete.
 Legacy systems should be replaced, while there is also a need to modernize the user interface, server architecture, and mobile applications.

 Banks have gained advanced digital technology in Ukraine, where thousands of global software development companies and IT outsourcing providers operate.
-Customers benefit from various digital capabilities and self-services online with the Privatbank bank’s Privat24 mobile app and the digital-only bank Mono’s mobile app.
-From account creation to fast money transfers online, the app’s user interface is pleasant and intuitive.
+Customers benefit from various digital capabilities and the latest online banking trends with the biggest banks in the financial services industry.
+Everything from account creation to fast money transfers online can be easily received through the website or mobile banking apps.

 Mobile Banking